Leibniz-HBI/spiderexpress/README.md

 ```
 ### Project set up

-A `ponyexpress` project could for example look like this:
+A `spiderexpress` project could for example look like this:

 ```tree
 ├── my_project